splunk/public-o11y-docs/get-started/education-resources.rst

-There are many resources available to help you learn more about Splunk Observability Cloud.
+There are many resources available to help you learn more about Splunk Observability Cloud or connect with other observabilty practitioners.

 .. list-table::
   :header-rows: 1